-THE OFFERED TOTAL OF THE PRICE FOR THE SERVICES INCLUSIVE OF VALUE ADDED TAX IS (CONTRACT PRICE)
+THE OFFERED TOTAL OF THE PRICE FOR THE SERVICES INCLUSIVE OF VALUE ADDED TAX IS

-R(in figures)

-TIME FOR COMPLETION OF THE SERVICES (REFER TABLE 3.1.9)

-The date for commencement of the services will be the date of acceptance of this offer, or as state d in Part C.1.2.2.1 (h).

-The time for completion of the services will be stated by the client in Part C.3.3 of this Agreemer C.3.3 the tenderer is to state the time required for completion of the services below nt.
-If the time is not stated in Part

-Stage 1: Inception (weeks)

-Stage 2: Concept and Viability (weeks)

-Stage 3: Design Development (weeks)

-Stage 4: Documentation and Procurement (weeks)

-Stage 5: Contract Administration and Inspection (weeks)

-Stage 6: Handover-Report (weeks)

-Stage 7: Close-out Report (weeks)
+TIME FOR COMPLETION OF THE SERVICES (REFER TABLE 3.1.9) The date for commencement of the services will be the date of acceptance of this offer, or as stated in Part C.1.2.2.1 (h).
+The time for completion of the services will be stated by the client in Part C.3.3 of this Agreement.
+If the tenderer is to state the time required for completion of the services below the time is not stated in Part C.3.3 Stage 1: Inception (weeks) Stage 2: Concept and Viability (weeks) Stage 3: Design Development (weeks) Stage 4: Documentation and Procurement (weeks) Stage 5: Contract Administration and Inspection (weeks) Stage 6: Handover-Report (weeks) Stage 7: Close-out Report (weeks)